The Ordinary Matrixyl 10% + HA

 Review

-Results you may expect from using The Ordinary Matrixyl 10% + HA:
+Does The Ordinary Matrixyl 10% + HA work?

-Based on the ingredient analysis by CreamScan, these are the key benefits you can expect from using The Ordinary Matrixyl 10% + HA:
+Based on the ingredient list analysis by CreamScan AI, these are the key benefits you can expect from using The Ordinary Matrixyl 10% + HA:

-Quite moisturizing: The Ordinary Matrixyl 10% + HA has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, The Ordinary Matrixyl 10% + HA is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a maximum humectancy of 10 out of 10, primarily due to the high content of Glycerin (est. ≈6.0%) and Butylene Glycol (est. ≈4.0%).